hasura/graphql-engine/docs/graphql/manual/event-triggers/scheduled-triggers.rst

 .. admonition:: Supported from

-  Scheduled triggers are supported in versions ``v1.3.0-beta.1`` and above.
+  Scheduled triggers are supported from versions ``v1.3.0-beta.1`` and above.

 .. .. admonition:: Supported from

 ..
-Scheduled triggers are supported in versions ``v.1.3.0`` and above.
+Scheduled triggers are supported from versions ``v.1.3.0`` and above.

 Cron triggers
 -------------